maureen-githaiga/Recommender-Systems/README.md

 # Recommender Systems

-This repository contains the implementation of various recommender system techniques as part of the course assignments/projectwork.
+This repository contains the implementation of various recommender system techniques as part of course assignments/projectwork.
 The work includes collaborative filtering, group recommendations, sequential recommendations, and explanations for "why not" questions in group recommendations.

 ## Files